greje656/Questions/validation.md

 ![](images/fixa.gif)
 ![](images/fixb.gif)

 Another source of differences and confusion came from the tint of the fresnel term for metallic surfaces.
-Here are the behaviors of a few surface shaders I had looked into (not the tint of the fresnel reflection at the edge):
+Here are the behaviors of a few surface shaders I had looked into (note the tint of the fresnel reflection at the edge):

 ![](images/metal3.jpg)